 - Derogatory comments about others (even if you think they deserve it)

-- Negative comments about your studio/organization, other studios/organizations, dances or people who come in contact through dance related events
+- Negative comments about your studio/gym/organization, other studios/gyms/organizations, dances, gymnasts, or people who come in contact through dance or gymnastics related events

 - Hate speech